tibor309/tibor309/README.md

 ## 🐺 About me

 I'm a computer scientist from hungary.
-I'm interested in virtualization, docker, linux, tinkering with software, and coding.
-I usually only play tf2, gmod, and minecraft.
-If you need me, hit me up on discord!
+I'm still in uni studying computer science engineering!
+My projects mostly use docker and linux. what should i put in here idk.
+If you need me for some reason, hit me up on one of the links below.

 ## 🌐 Socials